NadzeyaShpakouskaya/ironfoudation-team-project-legacy/README.md

 **Pre-requisites**: _installed Xcode with the version specified under the [current development environment](#current-dev-environment)._

 1. Go to the [Release](https://github.com/ios-course/ironfoudation-team-project/releases) section in the current repository.
-2. Select the latest one or any specific release, that you want to set up.
+2. Select the latest one or any specific release you want to install.
 3. Download the archive in the format that best suits your needs from the attached `Assets`.
 4. Extract the project from the downloaded archive.
 5. Open file `Woof.xcodeproj` from a directory with the extracted project in Xcode.